 - Free WordPress site transfers: If you have a WordPress.org website hosted elsewhere, SiteGround facilitates the transfer process.

-- WordPress auto-updater: Struggle to keep on top of updating WordPress?
+- WordPress auto-updater: Struggle to keep on top of WordPress updates?
 SiteGround takes care of it for you behind the scenes.

-- WordPress SuperCacher: A SiteGround-specific feature that caches your WordPress site on three different levels, resulting in faster loading times.
+- WordPress SuperCacher: A SiteGround-specific feature that caches your WordPress site on three different levels, resulting in faster load times.

 - Free installation of Git for WordPress: If you enjoy getting your hands dirty with code, SiteGround enables you to install the Git for WordPress tool.

 It’s worth noting that not all features are available to every user – more become available when purchasing SiteGround’s higher-tiered plans.